nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Features

+"/" is a special character that is used to start command parameters.
+Other uses of "/" are not allowed except for t/ in event command

 ### Add an Event: `event`
 Add an event which is to be recorded by Moneymind.
+Event must be placed in a category.

 Format: `event NAME e/<expense number> [(optional) t/<time>]`

 * `NAME` is the name of the event.
 * `<expense number>` is the expense number of the event.
-* `<time>` is the date of the monthly recurring event, in the pattern of "dd/MM/yyyy".
+* `<time>` is the date of the monthly recurring event, in the pattern of "dd/MM/yyyy hh:mm".
 Invalid patterns are replaced with the current System date.
 * The `t/` parameters is optional.
 * This gives you the flexibility to add a one-time expense or monthly recurring expenses.
 * Monthly recurring expenses will be require the user to update the expense number every month.
-* In the context of this application, the 'MM' and 'yyyy' in the data format of `<time>` is less important as the frequency is set as *monthly*.
+* In the context of this application, the 'MM', 'yyyy', 'hh' and 'mm' in the data format of `<time>` is less important as the frequency is set as *monthly*.
 Hence, whatever valid month input that the user types in, the event will be always recorded as a monthly recurring event based on its date.
 To avoid confusion, the user is advised to type in the month and year of the first occurrence of the event